 visit thrift stores, estate/garage/yard sales, and lastly, visit other

 to repair electronic calculators made between 1961 and 1973.
 For more details

-on these issues, please read
+on these concerns, please read

 the FAQ page.

-- The museum does not stock nor sell manuals or other documentation for
+The museum does not stock nor sell manuals or other documentation for

 vintage calculator documentation, but it is for preservation and reference for